InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 Standard 3-bolt mount

 The Pro 333 uses InSinkErator’s familiar 3-bolt mount.
 If you already have an InSinkErator unit installed, there’s a good chance you can reuse the existing sink flange and mounting hardware if it’s in good condition.
-That can dramatically reduce install time.
+That can reduce install time.

 Power connection